bad0wski/first_app/README.markdown

 4. Follow the guidelines to start developing your application.
 You can find the following resources handy:

-* The Getting Started Guide: http://guides.rubyonrails.org/getting_started.html
+* The Getting Started Guide: http://guides.rubyonrails.org/etting_started.html

 * Ruby on Rails Tutorial Book: http://www.railstutorial.org/

 == Debugging Rails

 Sometimes your application goes wrong.
-Fortunately there are a lot of tools that will help you debug it and get it back on the rails.
+Fortunately here are a lot of tools that

+will help you debug it and get it back on the rails.

 First area to check is the application log files.
 Have "tail -f" commands